 It is also known as Santalum album grown mainly in southern part of India.
-Useful in the state of anxiety, mental tension, headaches, enlarge prostate, anger, negativity and depression.
+Useful in the state of anxiety, mental tension, headaches, enlarged prostate, anger, negativity, and depression.

 Khadir is a thorny tree also known as Areca catechu particularly grown in dry regions.
 It is traditionally known to increase male sex power and to reduce the inflammation in an enlarged prostate.

 Shatavari, known as wild asparagus, is a well known uterine and reproductive tonic in Ayurveda.
 It helps in relieving inflammation and improves urination.